Moroccan nationalism: Nationalism during and after WW2

 An image of the Proclamation of Independence handwritten in Mabsout Maghrebi script.

 Three main parties emerged from the nationalist movement at this time: the Istiqlal Party, the Party of Democracy and Independence and the Moroccan Communist Party.

 The Istiqlal Party was founded by former members of the Kutla in January 1944 or 1943.
 The Istiqlal was made up of a coalition of different political tendencies but it did not appeal to all Moroccans.
 For example, it was seen with suspicion by Sufi orders due to the Istiqlal's Salafism and Berber tribal leaders and members due to its Pan-Arabist rhetoric.
 The nationalism of the Istiqlal was bourgeois and was opposed to traditional institutions.
 The party originally represented an amalgam of a small and long-standing national conservative bourgeoise made of merchant families and religious scholars from Fes and a middle class made up of groups like teachers and doctors.
 The establishment of the Istiqlal reflected an ideological shift in the movement from reform to independence and a transition to a mass party format that included broad parts of the Moroccan population.
 Groups that preceded the Istiqlal like the Taifa, Zawiya and the Kutla only made efforts to reform the protectorate rather than demand full independence.
+According to al-Fassi, the shift from reform to independence was influenced by several factors including "the impact of the War, the Atlantic Charter, the Allied landings in North Africa, and the declaration of independence of Syria and Lebanon".
 Protectorate officials in writings from 1944 acknowledged that "the ideas of nation and independence are henceforth commonly acknowledged".
 Calls for both reform and independence did persist until formal independence.
 The Istiqlal later expanded to include a working class population represented through the Moroccan Workers' Union (UMT).
 It worked hard to expand its base to include groups like the urban working class.
 However, it did not find a lot of appeal in rural areas.
 The party chose Ahmed Balafrej as its head and Allal al-Fassi in the "purely honorary" role of zaʿīm of the Istiqlal.
 On the turn from reform to independence, al-Fassi says:

 The real driving force behind the new approach has been the bitter experiences of the nationalist movement.... [which] had caused it thoroughly to despair of the protectorate rulers, who would receive all its sincere offers for cooperation with disdainful colonial arrogance.